 How to fix error 0x800F081F in .NET Framework

 If you are facing problems while installing .NET Framework in Windows 10, check out the following method to fix the issue:

 Press Windows + R. Type gpedit.msc in the RUN dialog box and hit Enter to open Group Policy Editor.

 Now navigate to Computer Configuration > Administrative Templates > System.

-In right-side pane, scroll down to find this setting:
+In the right-side pane, scroll down to find this setting:

 Specify settings for optional component installation and component repair

 It could be set to Not Configured or Disabled.
-Double-click it to open it’s properties (see screenshot below).
+Double-click it to open its properties.

 Now set it to Enabled and check Download repair content and optional features directly from Windows Update instead of Windows Server Update Services (WSUS) option

 Click Apply.
 Exit Group Policy editor.
 Restart your computer.